zedhaque/zh-openai-chatkit-advanced-samples/README.md

 ### 3. Explore the demo flow

 With the app reachable locally or via a tunnel, open it in the browser and try a few interactions.
-The sample ChatKit UI ships with three tools that trigger visible actions in the pane:

-1. **Fact Recording** - prompt: `My name is Kaz`
-2. **Weather Info** - prompt: `What's the weather in San Francisco today?`
-3. **Theme Switcher** - prompt: `Change the theme to dark mode`
+Each ChatKit thread maintains its own cat state (energy, happiness, cleanliness, name, and age), so switching threads gives every conversation a unique pet without leaking stats between them.
+That per-thread state is what powers the meters, flash messages, and widgets on the dashboard.

+Try these prompts:

+- `Please give the cat a snack` or `Play with the cat for a few minutes` - invokes the `feed_cat` or `play_with_cat` server tool calls followed by the `update_cat_status` client tool call to update the cat's stats and render the new values.
+- `I want to name the cat` - if you don't specify a name, the agent calls `suggest_cat_names` to render an interactive widget; picking an option fires the `cats.select_name` action, persists the name on the server, and retitles the thread for that cat going forward.
+- `Name the cat Mr. Whiskers` - invokes the `set_cat_name` server tool call to update the cat's profile and the thread title, followed by the `update_cat_status` client tool call to reflect the changes client-side.
+- `Show me the cat's profile card` - the `show_cat_profile` tool renders a static widget using the current cat name.
+- `Hi, cat!` - the `speak_as_cat` tool invokes the `cat_say` client tool call to render a speech bubble for the cat.

+Quick actions:

+- Quick action buttons will send prompts on the user's behalf using ChatKit's `sendUserMessage` command.

 ## What's next